Celebrate RED WHITE and BLUE with this easy to make pie. It has the goodness of fruits on a super flaky base!

 To start making the fillings, wash and chop strawberries to pieces.
 Plus, pit the cherries and half them.
-Add the fruits with 2 tbsp sugar to a pan.
+Add the fruits with 2 tablespoon sugar to a pan.

 Heat till the fruits are soft and the sugar melts.
 It takes about 5-6 minutes for this.
 Do not overcook else the sugar will burn.
 Once done, remove in a bowl and cool.

-Wash the blueberries and add them with 1 tbsp sugar to a pan.
+Wash the blueberries and add them with 1 tablespoon sugar to a pan.
 Heat for 5-6 minutes, till the berries are soft.
 Remove and set aside.